stevejay/middleengine-website/README.md

 ## Services used

+- [Octomments](https://github.com/krasimir/octomments) to allow GitHub Issues to be used for blog post comments.
 - [Excalidraw](https://excalidraw.com/) for the hand-drawn images.
 - [Favicon Converter](https://favicon.io/favicon-converter/) for favicon generation.
 - [DrLinkCheck](https://www.drlinkcheck.com/) for checking for broken links.